dwyl/learn-html5/README.md

                 quote.
 </blockquote>
 ````

-That's pretty straight-forward.
+That's pretty straight-forward.No need for explaining.

 ## Headings
-Okay, so we have paragraphs but text isn't only sentences with same formatting.
-How can we change it?
+Okay, so we have paragraphs but the text we usually write and read
+isn't only sentences with the same formatting.We have some sentences that are bigger and darker, some that
+are really small, etc. How can we do this in HTML?
 There is one easy way - CSS formatting, but for now we'll be using simple html tags and we'll learn about headings.

 ```` html